VassilyDev/TSController/README.md

 # Arduino TSController

 An Arduino library for controlling Train Simulator, based on keyboard simulation.
-NOTE: Train Simulator has the problem that is not compatible with any sort of analog interface, for example throttle
+NOTE: Train Simulator has the problem that is not compatible with any sort of analog interface, for example throttle lever is actuated by pressing A and D buttons on a keyboard.
+This library uses a method based on simulated key presses for a time calculated on the basis of the lever position.
+I do not intend to say that it is the best possible method or that it works in the best way, but it is the best solution that I have managed to find for the moment.

 ## Compatible Hardware

 Works on Arduino boards with HID support.
 Tested boards: